 Most personal injury law firms aren’t run like a business.
 Personal injury lawyers are good lawyers, but they have no business experience.

-Like doctors, personal injury lawyers typically spent all their time in school.
-They go to high school, college, and law school and then start working for a law firm without ever gaining any business experience.
+Like doctors, personal injury lawyers have typically spent all their time in school.
+They go to high school, college, and law school and then start working for a law firm without gaining business experience.

 One of our partner law firms actually paid good money to employ a lawyer at the partner level, whose job it was to decide which cases to take or turn down.
 We put a stop to that after that lawyer turned down a 7-figure case we referred.